 We are a dispensing practice and are able to dispense for patients who live more than a mile from their nearest chemist.
 We can also dispense to patients who live closer than this but who have difficulty in getting to a chemist.

-Carol Watts and Jill Caddy are our qualified in-house dispensers.
+Carol Watts , Jill Caddy and Wendy Mabey are our qualified in-house dispensers.

 Please allow 72 hours/3 working days notice for all medication.
 This allows our dispensers time to order supplies and have them ready for your collection.

 When requesting medication outside normal dispensing hours, please ask when making your request and arrangements can be made.

 Prescriptions for dispensing patients, written by doctors during surgery, will be dispensed immediately if available.
 Deliveries are available to some outlying areas.
 Please enquire with either of the dispensers, Carol or Jill.